ESTABLISHMENT OF PARENTAGE

 obligation for a presumed father is not the same legal situation as

-“disestablishing paternity.”
+“disestablishing parentage.”
 The situations are presented together in the

 paperwork and procedures are similar.